Magnetization transfer explains most of the $T_1$ variability in the MRI literature: Introduction

-Previous studies analyzed MT in individual $T_1$-mapping methods. \cite{Ou.2008,Teixeira.2019,Reynolds.2023} This study analyses a representative set of the prevalent methods in the literature and demonstrates that MT explains 62\% of the reported $T_1$ variability.
-The best results are achieved when incorporating two recent advances in our understanding of MT: the discovery that the $T_1$ of different spin pools differ substantially \cite{Helms2009,Gelderen2016,Assländer.2024oxt} and that RF pulses rotate the magnetization of the macromolecular pool rather than saturate it, as described by the generalized Bloch model. \cite{Assländer.2022u6f} This result suggests that $T_1$ in biological tissue should be considered only a \textit{semi-quantitative} metric.
+Previous studies analyzed MT in individual $T_1$-mapping methods. \cite{Ou.2008,Teixeira.2019,Reynolds.2023} Here, we analyze a representative set of the prevalent methods in the literature and demonstrate that MT explains 62\% of the reported $T_1$ variability.
+This finding is confirmed with in vivo experiments in which MT explains 70\% of the observed variability.
+The best results are achieved when incorporating two recent advances in our understanding of MT: the discovery that the $T_1$ of different spin pools differ substantially \cite{Helms2009,Gelderen2016,Assländer.2024o} and that RF pulses rotate the magnetization of the macromolecular pool rather than saturate it, as described by the generalized Bloch model. \cite{Assländer.2022u6f} This result suggests that $T_1$ in biological tissue should be considered only a \textit{semi-quantitative} metric.
 The following sections discuss implications for the interpretation of past $T_1$ mapping studies and provide suggestions for future directions, including measures for improved inter-study comparability and avenues toward developing methods for fully quantitative biomarkers.